EXPLAINER: Why is Europe balking at a ban on Russian energy?

 WHY CAN’T EUROPE CUT OFF RUSSIAN ENERGY LIKE THE U.S. DID?

 The United States imported little oil and no natural gas from Russia as it's become a major producer and exporter of oil and gas thanks to fracking.
-Europe had some oil and gas deposits, but production has been declining, leaving the 27-country EU dependent on imports to fuel its advanced industrial economy.
+Europe had some oil and gas deposits, but production has been declining, leaving the 27-country EU dependent on imports.

 LNG is also much more expensive, and suppliers are maxed out.
-And while some European countries are well-connected to LNG terminals, such as Spain, and new projects are in the works or soon to open in places like Greece and Poland, there isn't the infrastructure to get those supplies to places that are heavily reliant on gas, from Germany to countries in Eastern Europe.
-Building new LNG import terminals and the pipelines to connect the gas to places that need it the most can take years.
+While some European countries are well-connected to LNG terminals, such as Spain, and new projects are in the works in places like Greece and Poland, there isn't the infrastructure to get supplies to the rest of Europe.
+Building LNG import terminals and pipelines to connect the gas to places that need it can take years.

 Because reliance on Russia varies, agreement on an EU boycott is harder to achieve.
-Lithuania said it stopped Russian gas imports after building LNG import terminal that launched in 2014, and Poland, which has spent years looking for alternatives, says it will not renew a Russian gas contract at the end of this year on top of taking steps to ban Russian coal and oil.
+Lithuania said Saturday that it stopped Russian gas imports and would rely only on an LNG terminal it launched in 2014.
+Poland, which has spent years looking for alternatives, says it won't renew a Russian gas contract at year's end, on top of taking steps to ban Russian coal and oil.

 WHERE ELSE COULD EUROPE GET ENERGY?

-Europe is working to get off Russian gas as fast as it can over the next several years by finding new sources, conserving and accelerating wind and solar energy.
-The EU plan is to cut use of Russian gas by two-thirds by year and exit well before 2030.
+It's working to get off Russian gas as fast as possible by finding new sources, conserving and accelerating wind and solar.
+The EU plan is to cut use of Russian gas by two-thirds by year's end and exit well before 2030.

 Besides getting LNG from places like the United States and Qatar, Europe is pushing for more gas from non-Russian pipelines from Norway and Algeria.